CWEzio/Notes/linux/linux.md

 ```

 ## `apt`
-1. Use `apt search *keyword*` to search for available package.
+1. Use `apt search *keyword*` to search for available packages.
 This is very useful if you are not sure about the full name of the package.

 ## `mv`
 `mv` does not show progress.
 Consider use `rsync`

-## zsh-vi-mode
-### missing letters after copy-paste
-In Vim and vi-mode, if you paste text while in normal mode, it can interpret the pasted text as a series of commands, which can lead to unexpected behaviors, like missing letters.

-Before pasting, make sure you're in insert mode.
-Press `i` to enter insert mode, and then paste the text.
-This way, the pasted content is treated as plain text and not as a series of vi commands.

-## clashy

-### Edit Profile
-- Note that the profiles are case-sensitive.
-One example is that you shuold use `DIRECT` consistently.
-Inconsistent usage like `direct` will cause error.

 ## input and output stream

 1. `< file` and `> file`: rewire the input and output streams of a program to a file respectively
-2. `>>` append to a file
+2. `>>` appends to a file

 ## terminal shortcuts
-1. use `fc` to edit last command in vim
+1. use `fc` to edit the last command in vim.
 2. use `ctrl + w` to delete a word (backward)

-## Enable and disable `wifi` through command line
+## Enable and disable `wifi` through the command line
 ```
 sudo nmcli radio wifi off
 sudo nmcli radio wifi on